Romance Languages Major

 The undergraduate major in Romance Languages and Literatures is designed for qualified students who wish to major in two programs (French, Italian, or Spanish).
 Cross-cultural in focus, the major recognizes the importance of studying the correspondences and differences among various Romance literatures and cultures and of reexamining traditional disciplinary boundaries.

-- Two survey courses in each language and literature program (French or Italian); Spanish requires either four survey courses (two in peninsular and two in Latin American) or a combination of two survey courses in one area and two 400-level courses in the other area;
+- Two survey courses in each language and literature program (French or Italian); Spanish requires either four survey courses (two in peninsular and two in Latin American) or a combination of two survey courses in two areas and two 40000 level courses in the other areas;

-- Two 400-level courses in each program (if the survey requirement in Spanish is fulfilled with two 400-level courses, these courses may count for the 400-level requirement in Spanish);
+- Two 40000 level courses in each program (if the survey requirement in Spanish is fulfilled with two 40000 level courses, these courses may count for the 40000 level requirement in Spanish);

-- Two elective courses at the 200 level or above in the department (any exception requires permission).
+- One elective course at the 20202 level or above in each program. (any exception requires permission).

 The Honors Track in Romance Languages and Literatures

-The honors thesis option must be carried out under the direction of two department faculty members, one in each area of specialization.
-Students interested in this option must follow the same procedures as those outlined above.
-He or she will identify the professor with whom he or she intends to work, obtain approval of the topic, and submit application materials by March 15th of the junior year.
-Students are also encouraged to take at least one course that addresses cultural or literary theoretical questions and readings; this course may be a 400-level course offered in the Department of Romance Languages, or a similar course in a related field (English, gender studies, FTT, philosophy, sociology, etc.).
-Romance languages and literatures majors are admitted to the honors track by invita- tion, although qualified students may petition for admission in the second semester of their junior year.
+The honors thesis option must be carried out under the direction of a department faculty member, in the area of specialization.
+Students will identify the professor with whom he or she intends to work, obtain approval of the topic, and submit application materials by March 15th of the junior year to the DUS.
+Students are also encouraged to take at least one course that addresses cultural or literary theoretical questions and readings; this course may be a 40000 level course offered in the Department of Romance Languages, or a similar course in a related field (English, gender studies, FTT, philosophy, sociology, etc.).
+Romance languages and literatures majors are admitted to the honors track by invitation, although qualified students may petition for admission in the second semester of their junior year.
 For full consideration, students should contact the advisor for the romance languages and literatures major no later than March 15 of their junior year.
 Applications for eligible seniors will be accepted through October 1st.

 For questions about the Romance Languages and Literatures major please contact Professor Shauna Williams, Assistant Chair